JenStrong/bank-app/README.md

 # Bank Tech Test

 ## Overview
 This is a CLI Ruby app that generates a bank account summary table based on the deposits and withdrawls a user makes to their account.
-This project is a sample tech test used to demonstrate my ability to:
+This project was used to practice my ability to:
   1. Write code others can easily understand
   2. Build with objects
   3. Test-drive my code